 Re-staking of funds

 When ETH2 become transferable on Ethereum 2, you will be able to reinvest your staking rewards at Bitcoin Suisse.
-Since a new validator requires exactly 32 ETH2, you would need to have a reward of at least this worth to be able to reinvest (“re-stake”).

 You will retain 85% of the earnings from the incoming rewards.
 Bitcoin Suisse will use the remaining part to cover costs associated with the infrastructure setup, protocol upgrades, maintenance, and servers.